Overview

 The

-is a class that wraps Java’sLocalDate
+Dateof the shift.Dateis a class that wraps Java’sLocalDateclass. -

 The starting and ending

-is a class that wraps Java’sLocalTime
+Timeof the shift.Timeis a class that wraps Java’sLocalTimeclass. -

 The employee

-is a class that wraps an integer. -
+Capacityfor the shift.Capacityis a class that wraps an integer. -

 The

-objects of employees that have applied for the shift.
+UniqueEmployeeListof employees working in the shift.UniqueEmployeeListis a list that stores theEmployeeobjects of employees that have applied for the shift.
 It guarantees there are no duplicate employees in the shift.

-classes for easy integration with the timetable.
+Date and Time use Java’s LocalDate and LocalTime classes for easy integration with the timetable.

-They also make formatting and parsing simple through the use of Java’s DateTimeFormatter
+They also make formatting and parsing simple through the use of Java’s DateTimeFormatter.

 Commands